vuminhtue/SMU_Machine_Learning_Python/_episodes/15-Mini-Project.md

 ## Data
 - You can use *any* data in your field of expertise (most preferred method).
 If so, please send along the dataset with the ipynb file
 - You can also use *Kaggle* data which can be found [here](https://www.kaggle.com/datasets) (second preferred method).
 Please elaborate in the ipynb how did you retrieve the data
-- You can use use *Titanic* data from our [repo](https://github.com/clemsonciti/Workshop-Python-ML/tree/master/data/Titanic_data)
+- You can use use *Titanic* data from our [repo](https://github.com/clemsonciti/Workshop-Python-ML/tree/master/data/Titanic_data).
-Description for Titanic data can be found [here](https://www.kaggle.com/c/titanic/data)
+Description for Titanic data can be found [here](https://www.kaggle.com/c/titanic/data) (third preferred method)
 - You can use any of the *Toy* dataset from scikit learn which can be found [here](https://scikit-learn.org/stable/datasets/toy_dataset.html), **except** the *iris* data.

 ## Method